sahil87098/Bike_sales/README.md

 ### Data Cleaning/Visualization

 In the initial data preparation phase, we performed the following tasks:
-Data cleaning and formatting.
+-Data cleaning and formatting.
-Advanced dta segmentation.
+-Advanced dta segmentation.
-Insightful Data Visualization.
+-Insightful Data Visualization.
-Reporting and Presentation
+-Reporting and Presentation